ronja-s/ames_housing_prices/README.md

 ### Version 1
 The first version is given by the notebook [01_basic.ipynb](jupyter_notebooks/01_basic.ipynb).

-The goal for the first version was to create a complete basic solution by building a `scikit-learn` pipeline.
+The goal for the first version is to create a complete basic solution by building a `scikit-learn` pipeline.
 It contains all required steps to make predictions.
 But especially the preprocessing is not very elaborate and specific to the data.

+### Version 2
+The second version is given by the notebook [02_automl.ipynb](jupyter_notebooks/01_automl.ipynb).

+The goal of the second version is to test multiple AutoML libraries and see whether they yield a better performance than our basic solution from version 1.